iconify/website/docs/libraries/utils/examples/export-svg-from-data.md

 For icon data source, this example uses hardcoded `[type]IconifyIcon` data.

-You can import individual icon from [split icon set package](../../../icons/icons.md).
+You can import individual icon from [split icon set package](/docs/icons/icons.md).

 ## Output

-Example outputs SVG to console.
+This example outputs SVG to console.

 If you need to write it to a file, use file system function, such as `[func]writeFileSync()` or one of its asynchronous counterparts.